Export

 Exported ZIP files will be available in the exports section when ready for download.
 To review your export specifications and download the exported volume(s):

-- Navigate to DATA > Export
+- Navigate to DATA > Exports

-- Click on the title/name of the exported volume you would like to download
+Click on the title/name of the exported volume you would like to download

-- Download the exported volume(s) by either clicking on the name of each zipped volume OR click "Download All Files" to initiate a download of all ZIP files from that particular export.
+Download the exported volume(s) by either clicking on the name of each zipped volume OR click "Download All Files" to initiate a download of all ZIP files from that particular export.

 Download All Files - The Details